surabhit-08/MEGA-Workshop-series/W1/Workshop: 1 Part 2.md

 ---

 ### Questions?
-Feel free to reach out if you need any help with the pre-requisites.
+Feel free to reach out on Slack if you need any help with the pre-requisites.
 We're looking forward to seeing you at the workshop!